Edgar Rice Burroughs wrote Barsoom for Barsoomians.

 How strong the Barsoomian societies were, where they were in economic cycles,

 what the bottleneck of interplanetary trade was.
 But

 it's pretty straightforward that the expansion of Earth and regular commerce

-with Barsoom would tend to reduce Barsoom from the world known by Burroughs to the Mars
+with Barsoom would tend to reduce Barsoom from the world known by Burroughs

-a chance.
+Not a chance.
 But then again, she didn't need to.
 The

 examples of colonial societies were everywhere for her to see:

-Central America, Latin America, the Caribbean, South Africa, Algeria, Egypt, India,
+Central America, Latin America, the Caribbean, South Africa, Algeria, Egypt,

 All she had to do was open a newspaper, talk to an immigrant grocer, read